blinkletter/Chem4410/Lessons/Lesson_06.md

 Make a concise one-page **document** with the diagram appropriately sized and the explanatory text below.
 Don’t forget a title, you name, a figure legend, etc. You may hand-draw the diagram but, when you photograph it, please **adjust** contrast and brightness so that the lines are dark and the paper is white.
 I cannot interpret shades of grey.
 I am a graphical extremist.
 My world is black or white.

 **I dare you** to draw your coordinate diagram by using a vector graphics editor (*Inkscape* is a free example).
-Presentation programs like Microspft *Powerpoint* also have drawing tools.
+Presentation programs like Microsoft *Powerpoint* also have drawing tools.
 Hand-drawn is very "kindergarten" and the *Shark Tank*&trade; investors agree with me.

 | Card     |    Topic                              |
 | :------- | :-------                              |